Mastodon

 Back to home

-Italy: Tuscany & Sicily
+Italy: Tuscany & Sicily in May 2023

 Our 2023 travel plans centered around one keystone trip.
 We've been discussing a multi-week trip to Italy for a few years.
 This eventually evolved into a much larger trip in two unique regions of Italy.
 The first half of our journey would be a return to Tuscany after many years.
 The second half would take us to Sicily, where our family on my mother's side lived for many years before coming to the US.
 We spent eighteen days across many parts of Italy, eating excellent food, visiting priceless museums, and immersing ourselves in the beautiful culture.